TeBenachi/Uploading-WordPress-theme-updates-via-SVN-on-Mac/README.md

 Note: once you commit, absolutely no way to change or modify what you just commit.
 If you find any mistakes including a small typo, the only way to fix is to start over from step 2, create a new directory, and upload again.

 ## What to expect next
-Once you successfully upload the new changes, you will receive a confirmation email from WordPress.org.
+Once you successfully upload the new update, you will receive a confirmation email from WordPress.org.
 It may take some time to reflect on the WordPress.org directory.

 ## Getting help